Advertisement / Annons:

 Now I have the information to answers my thoughts in the two links above.

-I can't develop program in Java but macros is easy to learn, almost like macros in Matlab.
+I can't develop program in Java (yet) but macros is easy to learn, ImageJ's macros are almost like the macros I used in Matlab.
 I figure out that I could make a macro that could read a batch of my Canons CR2 files, then I gave AIJ a try.

 Here are two screen dumps to show how AIJ's interface and working window looks.